 What are the signs and symptoms of macular degeneration?

-Early signs of macular degeneration include: straight lines appearing wavy, fuzzy vision, and shadowy areas in your central vision.
+Early signs of macular degeneration include: straight lines appearing wavy, fuzzy vision, night vision problems, and shadowy areas in your central vision.
 Your eye doctor may find indicators before you have any symptoms, so regular eye exams can mean an early diagnosis.

 One way to tell if you are having these vision problems is to view an Amsler grid, which is a chart of black lines arranged in a graph pattern.
 Click here to see how an Amsler grid works.

 What are the different types of macular degeneration?